Features

 Rules

-• Must start with func or entry keyword.
+• Must starts with func or entry keyword.

 • Signature is based on function name and parameters.